neoforged/.github/primers/26.2/index.md

             - `height` - The height of the bar.
             - `tabButtons` - The buttons the user can click on to navigate.
             - `addTabs` now takes in a `TabButton` along with its `Tab` instead of only a varargs of `Tab`s
+                - The original method has been moved to `MenuTabBar$Builder#addTabs`, assuming the tab uses a `MenuTabBar$MenuTabButton`
 - `net.minecraft.client.gui.layouts.Layout#removeChildren` - Removes any children in the layout.
 - `net.minecraft.client.gui.font.FontTexture$Node#insert` is now `public` from package-private
 - `net.minecraft.client.gui.components.toasts.SystemToast`